DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Roadmap.md

 GitHub Help in D365 <br>
 ![GitHub Help in D365](Images/Roadmap_20220916.png "GitHub Help in D365")

+### Cash and bank management
+- Encryption / decryption on 'Financial utilities connection' for bank statement files.

+### Accounts payable
+- Encryption / decryption on 'Electronic reporting connections' for vendor payment files created with ER.

 ## Deprecate
 The following is planned to be deprecated